 - Have you suffered chest pains or heart palpitations?

 If you have experienced either of these symptoms in the past 6 months, the life insurance company will proceed with caution.

 This is because heart palpitations usually indicate an unstable heart and may negatively impacts your insurability.

-Now that we’ve provided you with an explanation of what to expect, it is time to begin the actual process of securing life insurance.
+Ok so now you know what to expect.
+The next step is to begin the actual process of securing life insurance.

 It’s Time to Apply